danacassidy/wuft_project/README.md

 ## How I built it:

 This project served as my final senior project for Advanced Web Applications (server side) at the University of Florida.
-I built everything by myself, starting with a flask app, then building a sqlite database and connecting it to WTForms and finally converting it to Postgresql to connect to Heroku.
+I built everything by myself, starting with a flask app, then building a SQLite database and connecting it to WTForms and finally converting it to PostgreSQL to connect to Heroku.
 I was inspired to use the 3D Mapbox "Scrollytelling" template after viewing a ProPublica article that used the same template.

 The database responds correctly to both "road" vs "rd", "street" vs "st", etc. as well as "North" vs "N", etc. inputs.
 I was able to achieve this using a Python address parsing library and relying on dictionaries to break up the parts of speech and place them back together in a way that matches the strings in a DB-turned-CSV.